vorce/forvillelser/posts/2020-04-14T18:18:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 ls: /var/run/docker.sock: No such file or directory
 ```

 I knew that.
 Ahem.
-Can I..?
+Can I mount it in to the image from the host?

 ```bash
 me@ubuntu-host:~$ docker run -ti -v /var/run/docker.sock:/var/run/docker.sock alpine:latest sh